ericnlchen/DH110/Assignments/Assignment01.md

 `Severity Rating: N/A`
 ### 10. Help and Documentation
-The documentation that does exist seems concise and effective.
-Unfortunately, accessing said documentation is difficult.
-Here are a few concrete examples of what I mean.
+FamilyWall's documentation is concise and effective.
+Unfortunately, accessing the documentation is difficult.
+Here are a few concrete examples to illustrate I mean.

 There is a short tutorial that highlights various sections of the app and provides small descriptions...